0xDBFB7/scientific_standards/README.md

 - Most likely, nobody cares and this repository goes unused.
 - Constant disagreement on the content of the standards.
+- Some fields will probably not benefit from standardization at all, such as pure mathematics.
-- The argument could be made (I've argued as such before) that turning science, an institution founded on flexibility, into a set of perscriptivist doctrines, might stifle progress and creativity.
+- The argument could be made that turning science, an institution founded on flexibility, into a set of perscriptivist doctrines, might stifle progress and creativity.
+- The Saalman and Bergqvist story led to the discovery of a new effect (the type of beaker on the results)